Amira31/Rice-Mutational-Study/01_Manual.md

 ## Step 3: Indexing of reference genome

-First, users will need to download reference genome sequence in `FASTA` format `(.fa)` `(.fna)` from NCBI together with its gene annotation file in GFF/GTF/GFF3 format.
+First, users will need to download reference genome sequence in `FASTA` format `(.fa)`or `(.fna)` from NCBI together with its gene annotation file in GFF/GTF/GFF3 format.
 We will download these files with `wget` and unzip them with `gunzip`.

 For this pipeline, I will use a japonica cv.
 Nipponbare AGIS 1.0 reference genome.